Time blocking organizes your calendar into allocated blocks of time to enable scheduled periods of uninterrupted deep work.

 Time blocking is often mistaken with timeboxing but there's a subtle difference hereLearn more

 How does time blocking work?

 Everyone on your team works differently.
 People have different peak (and weak) productivity times.
-Some team members prefer to do deep work in the morning; others only wake up after lunch.
+Some team members prefer deep work in the morning; others only wake up after lunch.
 Identifying those peaks for your team is the first step to adequate time blocking.

 Once that's settled, time blocking makes planning your team's schedules easier and more effective.
 Let's say your agency recently signed a retainer contract for six months of work.
 You know the project will need four team members at 20 hours a week for six months, so you assign chunks of time to each team member for the upcoming contracted weeks.

 With a tool like Float, you can add these time blocks as recurring work tasks on your team's schedule for the contract duration.
 Now, your resource planning for the project is complete!